Amplitude-Developer-Docs/amplitude-dev-center/docs/data/creating-your-tracking-plan.md

 ### Step 7: Instrument your Product

 A Tracking Plan is consumed by developers in the form of type-safe auto-generated code.
-Iteratively can generate a tracking library for all popular platforms and programming languages.
+Amplitude Data can generate a tracking library for all popular platforms and programming languages.
 The auto-generated library is a lightweight wrapper over your analytics provider's SDK that provides type-safety, supports linting, and enables additional features like input validation.
 The code exactly replicates the spec in the tracking plan and enforces all its rules and requirements.

 The next step is to have your developers instrument your product [using the Ampli CLI](/using-the-ampli-cli).